okyntary/tp/docs/UserGuide.md

 ### Finding a CCA: `findc`

-Filters all CCAs with names that contain a given keyword, as well as people enrolled in these CCAs and reminders associated with these CCAs.
+Filters all CCAs with names that match any of the search keywords, as well as people enrolled in these CCAs and reminders associated with these CCAs.

-Format: `findc KEYWORD`
+Format: `findc FIRST_KEYWORD [SECOND_KEYWORD]`

 ### Adding a reminder to a CCA: `addr`

 Adds a reminder to a CCA.
 If frequency and occurrences is specified, the reminder will repeat at the specified frequency.
-The maximum possible number of occurrences is 50.
-The maximum possible period of the frequency (integer part of the frequency) is 100.

 Format: `addr cid/INDEX n/REMINDER_NAME sd/START_DATE [f/FREQUENCY] [o/OCCURRENCES]`

+* The maximum possible number of occurrences is 50.
+* The maximum possible period of the frequency (integer part of the frequency) is 100.

 `FREQUENCY` should be specified as either daily